waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **IMMEDIATE DATA MANAGEMENT (CRITICAL):** As an LLM, my thinking is not continuous.
 All maintenance tasks (tool creation/fixing, agent definition, notepad updates) are the absolute highest priority and **MUST** be performed successfully in the current turn.
 Deferring tasks is an invalid strategy and a core failure.
 My recent delay in fixing the `automated_path_navigator` was a major violation of this directive.
 - **IMMEDIATE TOOL MAINTENANCE (CRITICAL):** If a custom tool malfunctions, I **MUST** fix it in the immediately following turn.
 Deferring tool maintenance is a critical failure.
 - **TRUST YOUR TOOLS & AGENTS (CRITICAL):** I must trust my tool and agent outputs as the default assumption.
 Before debugging, I must first verify my own position and assumptions against the game state.
 A 'no path found' result or an unexpected hypothesis is crucial information, not an error.
 - **PROACTIVE AGENT USE (CRITICAL):** I must use my custom agents for the tasks they were designed for.
 Failing to do so is inefficient and a critical failure.
+This was highlighted in a recent critique and must be a focus going forward.
 - **MAP MARKER DISCIPLINE (CRITICAL):** I must mark every warp tile (both entry and exit) with '🚪' and every defeated trainer with '☠️' immediately after the event.
-Maintaining accurate markers is essential.
+I must also be diligent in only marking events that are confirmed by the game state to avoid hallucinations.
 - **HYPOTHESIS VETTING (CRITICAL):** Before attempting to test a hypothesis, I must first confirm it is mechanically possible within the game's established rules.

 # III.
 Game Mechanics & Tile Types (Observed)